 provide evidence that the CHECKEDCBOX compiler is efficient.
 Compare the compiler with respect to other work, like RLBox, also the previous Checked C com- piler.

 provide user experience of CHECKEDCBOX.
-We re- strict the use of checked pointers compared to previ- ous checked-c compiler.
+We re- stricted the use of checked pointers compared to previ- ous checked-c compiler.
 Is the restriction arrangable.
-We can say that the tainted shells are auto-matically generated, so we have a mechanism for auto-generating tainted pointers if necessary.
+We can say that the tainted shells are automatically generated, so we have a mechanism for auto-generating tainted pointers if necessary.

 if we have space, we can re-introduce random testing a little, saying that how it helps us to develop the compiler.